Import Duty Calculator

 When does Compensation Cess apply?▼

 Only on specific HSN codes — primarily aerated waters, tobacco products, motor vehicles (especially SUVs and luxury cars), and certain coal/lignite.
-The rate varies wildly: 1% to 290% depending on the product.
-If you're unsure, your HSN probably doesn't attract Cess (default to 0 in this calculator).
+If your selected HSN has Cess in the dataset, it's auto-filled; otherwise default to 0.

 What about Anti-Dumping Duty (ADD) or Safeguard Duty?▼